 Notifications

-This section documents the full capabilities of Notification Configurations.
-It explains the various types of Notification Configs and which fields exist to manipulate their output/behavior.
+This section documents the full capabilities of Notification Templates, and which fields exist to manipulate the template/behavior.

 The Conditions and Triggering Notifications section will briefly explain how the condition